kosshi-net/webshovel/README.md

 - Then you need to find out what else it's missing and report about it
 - Run server.bat or ``node server.js`` in ``src/server/`` and hope it works
 ### Client
-Publish this whole thing on a web server.
-Note: HTTPS doesn't quite work right
+Publish this whole thing on a web server and access it on a browser.
+Note: HTTPS doesn't quite work right anymore

 # License
 MIT